50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Enjoy an ice cream "Tateswiche" at Tate's Southampton bakery.
 Photo courtesy of Tate's Bake Shop

 Indulge your sweet tooth at one of the East End’s many gourmet cookie or candy shops.
-Popular destinations include Tate’s Bake Shop in Southampton, Grindstone Coffee and Donuts in Sag Harbor, Dylan’s in East Hampton, and the Main Road Biscuit Company in Jamesport.
+Popular destinations include Tate’s Bake Shop in Southampton, Grindstone Coffee and Donuts in Sag Harbor, Dylan’s Candy Bar in East Hampton, and the Main Road Biscuit Company in Jamesport.

-21. Immerse yourself in LI’s maritime past at its three East End lighthouses, Horton’s Point in Southold, “Bug Light” in Greenport, and Montauk Point in, you guessed it, Montauk Point.
+Immerse yourself in LI’s maritime past at its three East End lighthouses; Horton’s Point in Southold, “Bug Light” in Greenport, and Montauk Point in, you guessed it, Montauk Point.

 Explore nature on water or foot at the Quogue Wildlife Refuge.
 Photo courtesy of the refuge

-26. Or the South Fork Natural History Museum in Bridgehampton, across from the Children’s Museum.
-SoFo, as it’s called, houses a butterfly garden, touch tank, nature trails, wildflower garden, and more.
+The South Fork Natural History Museum in Bridgehampton houses a butterfly garden, touch tank, nature trails, wildflower garden, and more.

 All aboard the mini train at the Railroad Museum of Long Island.
 Photo courtesy of the museum

 Learn about the once-thriving whaling industry at the Sag Harbor Whaling and Historical Museum.
 Admission for kids under 12 is just $3.

 Explore some of the many independent book stores, including Burton's in Greenport and Canio's in Sag Harbor.
 Both boast children's sections where your kids can search for their new favorite beach read.

 Riverhead’s Alive on 25 brings together musicians, artists, vendors, food trucks, and, of course, the public in an outdoor celebration of East End life.